magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-37364-custom-customer-attribute-of-date-type-breaks-the-customer-grid-ui.md

 1. Create/Edit a customer and set the value of the created custom date attribute field.
 1. Save, reindex and clear cache.
 1. Go to **Customers** > **All Customers**.
-    * Check the customer grid.
+    * Check the Customer Grid.

 <ins>Expected results</ins>:

-The Admin customer grid shows all data including the new date custom attribute without breaking the grid UI.
+The Admin Customer Grid shows all data including the new date custom attribute without breaking the grid UI.

 <ins>Actual results</ins>:

-The Admin customer grid UI is broken.
+The Admin Customer Grid UI is broken.

 ## Apply the patch